Restoration Recovery outpatient addiction treatment logo

 Will Tennessee's kratom and 7-OH ban affect my access to treatment?

-No. The legislation targets retail sale and manufacture of kratom and 7-OH products in Tennessee.
+No. The legislation bans the retail sale, manufacture, and knowing possession of kratom and 7-OH products in Tennessee.
 It does not restrict buprenorphine prescribing or treatment access.
 Patients in MAT for kratom or 7-OH dependence can continue receiving care without interruption.
 For bill detail and federal context, see our Tennessee Kratom & 7-OH Ban Law tracker.

 Can I stay on kratom while starting treatment?